wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 1. For a new password, I paste the password again, but add an additional character.
 1. Again to confirm.

-1. When an enviornment is opened, highlight and copy this command:
+1. When an environment is opened, highlight and copy this command:

    <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/Prometheus/prometheus-setup.sh)"</strong></pre>